MicrosoftDocs/defender-docs/exposure-management/initiatives.md

     - **Current score** of the initiative
     - **Programs** or workloads contributing to or required by this initiative

-1. Select an initiative to open the small overview and then select **open initiative page** to review or remediate issues.
+1. Select an initiative to open the small overview and then select **Open initiative page** to review or remediate issues.
 The initiative page includes additional information including:
     - Your target score for the initiative
     - A means to set a custom target score appropriate to your organization's needs
     - Description